 Final word on trademarks and domains

 If you own the trademark registration, you don’t necessarily have any rights to the corresponding domain name or web address.
 You can potentially assert rights to the domain name in certain cases, but not many.
-Proving bad faith registration can be extremely difficult.
+Proving bad faith on the part of other domain name registrants can be extremely difficult, if you can even get their contact information to begin with.

 While legal remedies exist, they are not always worth the effort.
 You need to examine your specific situation, including the value of your trademark, before proceeding.
 Each case will require a different course of action.

 Domain name issues can be complicated.
 Contacting a trademark law firm is usually best for specific legal advice about your case.